 If your date talks about the close relationship he has with his siblings and that his mother drives him nuts but that he talks to her every Sunday then you know that this person is capable of a healthy emotional connection.

-If your date talks about the family that lives across the country who he hasn’t seen in years then it is possible the deep emotional connection might be more difficult for him.
+If your date talks about the family that lives across the country who he hasn’t seen in years, then it is possible the deep emotional connection might be more difficult for him.
 Why?
-Because the basic human connection that we make as children influences who we are as grown ups.
+Because the basic human connection that we make as children influence who we are as grown-ups.
 And someone who has a rough relationship with his family could be tough to truly connect with.